All Episodes

 And they were deliriously happy about that.

-They had they were all in on this.
+I mean, this, to give you an indication, they were all in on this.

-We had no skin in the game, but they were um the media is totally invested in the outcome of events here.
+We had no skin in the game, but they were the media is totally invested in the outcome of events here.

-And folks, they are they're all leftists.
+And folks, they're all leftists.

-They're all they're feminists, they're avowed socialists, leftists, communists, environmentalists.
+They're avowed socialists, leftists, communists, environmentalists.

-I don't believe this is Tunisia, then this thing springs up.
+We got Tunisia, then this thing springs up.

-I I I think this is classic.
+I think this is classic.

-This is a rent a mob.
+This is a rent-a-mob.

-I don't doubt that they're genuine grievances felt by some of the people in this group.
+I don't doubt that there are genuine grievances felt by some of the people in this group, but this is not a spontaneous, gee, nobody knew this was coming moment.

-These people, this is the result of organizing.
+These people this is the result of organizing.

 That's why Obama's trying to connect himself to it.

-It's open line Friday.
+It's Open Line Friday.

-We get to the phones, the content of the program's all yours.
+The content of the program is all yours.

-Whatever you want to talk about's fine.
+Whatever you want to talk about is fine.

-Telephone numbers 800-282-2882, and the email address L Rushbow at EIBNet.com.
+Telephone number is 800-282-2882 and the email address LRushbo at EIBnet.com.

 God is great.